NoraYUuu/tp/docs/UserGuide.md

 You can view all the students in TutAssistor.

+Usage scenario:
+* You would like to have an overview of all your students.

 Format: `list`

 #### Listing all classes: `listclass` | `lc`

 You can view all the tuition classes in TutAssistor.

+Usage scenario:
+* You would like to have an overview of all your classes.

 Format: `listclass`